eyadkobatte/personal-blog/content/blog/thinking-in-typescript/index.md

 }
 ```

-In the first example, we declare 2 private members (`firstName` & `lastName`), the constructor is set up in with the 2 arguments, and also the value from the constructor is saved to the class members, all in one line.
+In the first example, we declare 2 private members (`firstName` & `lastName`), the constructor is set up with the 2 arguments, and also the value from the constructor is assigned to the class members, all in one line.

 We saved rewriting the fields 2 more times with this shorthand.
-Very handy!
+Very handy when working with multiple number of arguments in a single class.

-But, this only works for positional based constructors.
+But, this only works for positional based arguments in constructors.
 So initalising an object with this class means, the arguments have to be passed in the right order.

 ```typescript
 const person = new Person('First', 'Last');
 ```

 This works very well for classes with a minimal number of arguments, but this can quickly start getting out of hand.
-Lets assume a complex application that has the `Person` class but a lot more fields are being used
+Lets assume a complex application that has the `Person` class but a lot more class members.

 ```typescript
 class Person {